Sutured manifold hierarchies and the Thurston norm: Introduction

 \section{Introduction}

 Given a Seifert surface $S$ for a link $L$, when does $S$ realise the minimal genus among Seifert surfaces for $L$?
 More generally, given a properly embedded oriented surface $S$ in a compact oriented $3$-manifold $M$, when does $S$ attain the minimal topological complexity among surfaces homologous to $S$?
-Here, by ``having \emph{minimal topological complexity}" we really mean ``being \emph{Thurston norm-minimising}" (see Section \ref{sec: thurston norm} for details).
+Here, our measure of ``topological complexity" is the Thurston norm (see Section \ref{sec: thurston norm} for details).
 In 1983, Gabai gave a complete answer to these questions in terms of sutured manifold hierarchies.

-\bt\cite{gabai_foliations_1983} Let $M$ be a compact oriented and irreducible $3$-manifold $M$ with toroidal boundary and let $S\subset M$ be a properly embedded oriented surface.
+\bt\cite{gabai_foliations_1983} Let $M$ be a compact oriented and irreducible $3$-manifold $M$ with (possibly empty) toroidal boundary and let $S\subset M$ be a properly embedded oriented surface.
 Suppose that $S$ meets each component of $\partial M$ in parallel oriented curves and no union of components of $S$ is zero in homology.
 Then, $(M,\partial M)$ admits a taut sutured manifold hierarchy starting with a decomposition along $S$ if and only if $S$ is norm-minimising for its class in $H_2(M,\partial M)$. \et

-This theorem guarantees that taut sutured manifold hierarchies allow one to determine the Thurston norm of an integral class $\alpha\in H_2(M,\partial M)$.
+Gabai's theorem guarantees that taut sutured manifold hierarchies determine the Thurston norm of any integral class $\alpha\in H_2(M,\partial M)$.
 In Gabai's theory, taut foliations play the connecting bridge between the Thurston norm and sutured manifold hierarchies.
 Indeed, Gabai showed that taut sutured manifold hierarchies carry taut foliations and, for such foliations, Thurston's Inequality holds.

 \bt[Thurston's Inequality \cite{Thurston1986ANF}] Let $\mc F$ be a taut foliation of a compact oriented $3$-manifold $M$, with $\mc F$ transverse to $\partial M$.
 For every properly embedded oriented surface $S\subset M$ without sphere nor disk components, the following inequality holds: